We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 If your doctor is concerned that internal bleeding is causing your anemia, additional tests may be needed.
-One test you may have is fecal occult test to look for blood in your feces.
+One test you may have is a fecal occult test to look for blood in your feces.
 Blood in your feces may indicate bleeding in your intestine.

-Most cases of iron deficiency anemia are mild and don’t cause complications.
+Most cases of iron-deficiency anemia are mild and don’t cause complications.
 The condition can usually be corrected easily.
 However, if anemia or iron deficiency is left untreated, it can lead to other health problems.
 These include:

 Rapid or irregular heartbeat

 When you’re anemic, your heart has to pump more blood to make up for the low amount of oxygen.
-This can lead to irregular heartbeat.
+This can lead to an irregular heartbeat.
 In severe cases, it can lead to heart failure or an enlarged heart.